How Playing The Church Numbers Game Works

 Philosophically, false ideas about God breed insecurity in people.
 Insecurity breeds anxious ambition.
 And anxious ambition creates leaders and members that quietly feed off one another just to feel like they’re enough.

-Practically, God’s unconditional, inexhaustible grace doesn’t sell to a world in love with doing.
-And that’s a real problem for a self-sustaining institution that needs popularity to survive.
+Practically, God’s unconditional grace doesn’t sell to a world in love with doing.
+And that creates a problem for self-sustaining institutions that rely on participation and popularity to survive.

 By contrast, the Church Jesus started was not an organized institution with systems and hierarchies.
 It was a way of life—built on trust, friendship, and the risky freedom that faith was meant to bring.

-Real faith isn’t striving to be like Jesus.
+Real faith isn’t striving to be something for Jesus.
 It’s trusting in who Jesus already is for us.
-And tht kind of trust is terrifying to systems built on control.
+And that kind of trust is terrifying to systems built on control.

 So formalized churches offer safer substitutes.
 Decisions.
 Programs.
 Metrics.